Metric reconstruction and the Hamiltonian for eccentric, precessing binaries in the small-mass-ratio limit: Introduction

-To support this endeavor, in this work we provide multiple methods and numerical tools for calculating the first-order metric perturbation $h_{\alpha\beta}^{(1)}$ for a small non-spinning body on an eccentric and precessing (or inclined)\footnote{We use a frame in which the position and spin angular momentum of the more massive black hole are fixed at leading-order.
+To support this endeavor, in this work we provide multiple methods and numerical tools for calculating the first-order metric perturbation $h_{\alpha\beta}^{(1)}$ for a small non-spinning body on an eccentric and precessing (or inclined)\footnote{We work in a frame in which the position and spin angular momentum of the more massive black hole are fixed at leading-order.
 Thus, inclination and precession are often used interchangeably: one can describe the small body's motion as ``inclined" with respect to the primary black hole's equatorial plane, or one can describe the orbital plane as``precessing" about the more massive body's spin axis.} bound orbit about a more massive, spinning black hole.
 We make these new tools openly-available through the Python library \texttt{pybhpt} \cite{PYBHPT, PYBHPTv092} to better facilitate the generation of first-order results across the parameter space and to improve the accessibility of first-order data for the construction of second-order perturbations.
 We highlight that, with \texttt{pybhpt}, we extend first-order metric perturbation calculations to binaries involving (dimensionless) black hole spins as high as $0.999$, orbital eccentricities up to $0.6$, and inclination (or precession) angles up to $49\pi/100$ radians.

-With these new data, we also calculate a quasi-invariant quantity known as the generalized redshift for eccentric, precessing binaries for the first time.
-This redshift quantity not only plays a critical role in the first law of black hole mechanics \cite{Leti15, BaraPoun19}, but directly provides the first-order Hamiltonian, making it the only conservative self-force information that is necessary for building 1PA waveform models \cite{FujiETC17, LewiETC25}.
-Therefore, \texttt{pybhpt} provides a platform for constructing 1PA waveform models across the eccentric, precessing parameter space.
+With these new data, we also calculate a quasi-invariant quantity known as the generalized redshift.
+The redshift along eccentric orbits has been extensively explored in the literature and has been a useful tool for cross-validation of various metric perturbation calculations and facilitated comparisons between the self-force, effective-one-body, and post-Newtonian frameworks \cite{AkcaETC15, VandShah15, BiniDamoGera16b, BiniDamoGera16c, BiniDamoGera18, BiniGera19a}.
+Since its introduction, further works have highlighted the increasing importance of the redshift in understanding conservative dynamics.
+Le Tiec and collaborators connected the local redshift invariant to the binding energy and angular momentum of binary via the \emph{first law of black hole mechanics} \cite{LetiBlanWhit12, Leti15}, while Fujita \emph{et al.} and Lewis \emph{et al.} have connected the redshift to the two-body Hamiltonian \cite{FujiETC17, LewiETC25}.
+We use \texttt{pybhpt} to compute the generalized redshift to first-order in the mass-ratio along eccentric, precessing orbits in Kerr spacetime for the first time.

 We also emphasize that \texttt{pybhpt} allows one to compute metric perturbations using multiple approaches and consequently in multiple gauges.
 This is beneficial for constructing $h^{(2)}_{\alpha\beta}$, which is sourced by first-order perturbations.
 To obtain well-defined second-order results, the first-order perturbations must be expressed in gauges that are regular both at the black hole horizon (e.g., ingoing radiation gauge) and at infinity (e.g., outgoing radiation gauge), as well as in gauges like Lorenz gauge that allow for regularization near the worldline to extract physically-relevant information.
 This work presents metric perturbation data for eccentric, precessing systems across multiple gauges for the first time.